poncito/ReactiveGraphs.jl/README.md

 ## When is it useful?
 > A dataflow program is a graph, where nodes represent operations and edges represent data paths.

-Dataflows architectures are particularly interesting to build programs that process multiple data sources asynchronously.
+Dataflows architectures are particularly relevant for building programs that process multiple data sources asynchronously.

-talk about time series interpretation

 ## What is this